 Super Bowl Fun Facts – The Big Game By The Numbers

-The Minnesota cold may take some getting used to, but Super Bowl LII (52) will feature plenty of familiar faces and traditions.
-Tom Brady, Bill Belichick and the New England Patriots are making their second straight run at the Lombardi Trophy in their eighth appearance in the big game since 2002.
+Atlanta is where the players play, and this year they’ll be doing it for the title of Super Bowl LIII (53) champion.
+The 2019 version of the NFL’s big game will feature plenty of familiar faces and traditions.
+Tom Brady, Bill Belichick and the New England Patriots are making their third straight run at the Lombardi Trophy in their eighth Super Bowl appearance since 2003.
 Millions of people will tune in on television, as usual.
-And we’ll again consume more than a billion chicken wings while watching hundreds of millions of dollars’ worth of commercials with a bit of football mixed in.
+And we’ll again consume more than a billion chicken wings while watching billions of dollars’ worth of commercials with a bit of football mixed in.

 Only time will tell which team ends up going to Disneyland.
 But we can certainly get you prepared for the action in the meantime.
-Below, you’ll find an awesome infographic with our favorite factoids and tidbits about Super Bowl LII, plus a Q&A with a panel of leading sports business experts.
+Below, you’ll find an awesome infographic with our favorite Super Bowl LIII fun facts, plus a Q&A with a panel of leading sports business experts.
 Enjoy the game!